cockroachdb/docs/src/current/cockroachcloud/create-a-serverless-cluster.md

 After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink (Limited Access)](network-authorization.html#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS account flow over private AWS network infrastructure rather than the public internet.

-Private connectivity is yet available for {{ site.data.products.serverless-plan }} clusters on GCP.
+Private connectivity is not available for {{ site.data.products.serverless-plan }} clusters on GCP.

 ## Step 4.
 Set resource limits